Wix Review: Are “Wix Fix” Features Life-Savers Or Marketing Tricks? We Investigate

 Last Updated on August 4, 2019

 If you want to start a blog but aren’t sure where to start, Wix just might be your best buddy.
 You can start with a simple blog and then expand out into a full-fledged website or an online store later.

 Although Wix appears focused on business websites, blogs are well-supported with lots of wizards and built-in help for even the newest of newbies.

 A Blogger’s Site Builder

 Wix is a drag-and-drop site builder that’s easy to use and blogger-friendly.
-It lets you create exactly what you want, so don’t worry that you’ll be required to create, say, an online store, just in order to get a blog.
+It lets you create exactly what you want, so don’t worry that you’ll be required to create an online store in order to start a blog.

-Founded in 2006 and now hosting hundreds of thousands of websites in 190+ countries around the world, Wix is a great example of internet success.
+Founded in 2006 by Avishai Abrahami, Nadav Abrahami, and Giora Kaplan, and now hosting hundreds of thousands of websites in 190+ countries around the world, Wix is a great example of internet success.
 They boast of keeping the “techy processes behind the curtain” so your blogging process remains simple.
 Everything on your blog is created via a drag-and-drop builder, with mockups showing you exactly how updates will look when published.

 Wix doesn’t go into detail about their backup systems and processes except to say that servers are duplicated and protected against corruption.
 They do, however, offer two ways of retrieving previous versions of your blog: